qqpeter99/random/random/src/readme.txt

 4. Define the right data structure for the problem

 5. Collections.sort to sort a List of custom defined objects.
 Object can implement comparable interface "int compareTo(Object o)"

+6. Max sum of contiguous sub array, file at MaxSumContinuousArray.java https://www.interviewbit.com/problems/max-sum-contiguous-subarray/.
+The algorithm is to find all the segments with positive sums, within each segment keep tracking the sub sums to update the overall max sum.